My Laptop Setup

 Currently, I am not running a Desktop Environment (DE) like KDE, Gnome, XFCE, etc. As mentioned earlier I am running a Window Manager (WM) named i3wm.
 A window manager is usually part of a DE and is responsible for the management of windows within a graphical user interface.

-An impression of my setup:
+Impressions of my setup:

 PIM manages my contacts, calendar and mails.
 Currently, my tasks are tracked just in a simple markdown file.